gth001/George-s-Notes-Tab-Extension/README.md

 An extension for Chromium browsers, which enables notetaking on new tabs.

+It means you no longer need a seperate text editor open as a scratchpad.

 Notes are automatically saved and persist across browser sessions and tabs.

 Tab indenting is IDE style, in other words the tab indent level is preserved on newlines.